- Jacksonville University (B.S., 2008)

 - Emory University School of Law (J.D., 2015)

-- District of Columbia and Georgia
+- District of Columbia, Florida, and Georgia

-- United States District Court for the District of Columbia
+- United States District Courts for the District of Columbia, and District of Nebraska

 - United States Court of Federal Claims

 - Fifteen Hollingsworth Attorneys Named to Super Lawyers for 2023

 - Shannon N. Proctor and Patria N. Lohvinski Successfully Represent Guatemalan Mother and Child in Immigration Proceedings